-organisation' smokefree policy, supported with systems such as referrals to stop smoking and availability of nicotine replacement therapy.
-It will also support extending this approach to other organisations such as children's centres and housing associations.
+It will also support extending this approach to other organisations such as early years and housing associations.
 It will promote the smokefree agenda to district councils and continue to lobby for further national smokefree regulations.

 Key areas of work that progress this priority are:-